 It is also possible for you to self-sign certificates.
 The trade-off is that although there is no monetary expense, the certificate is not trusted by any clients until they have a copy.
 Whereas it is often enough to install a certificate signed by a well-known CA in the server keystore as the basis of trust for HTTPS connections, self-signed certificates must also be installed in all clients.

 Like self-signed certificates, the signing certificates of less well-known CAs are also unlikely to be found in the default truststore.
 You might therefore need to install those signing certificates on the client-side as well.

 This guide describes how to install self-signed certificates, that are suitable for trying out the software, or for deployments where you manage all clients that access IG.
-For information about how to use well-known CA-signed certificates, see the documentation for the Java Virtual Machine (JVM).
+For information about how to use well-known CA-signed certificates, refer to the documentation for the Java Virtual Machine (JVM).

 After certificates are properly installed to allow client-server trust, consider the cipher suites configured for use.
 The cipher suite determines the security settings for the communication.
 Initial TLS negotiations bring the client and server to agreement on which cipher suite to use.
 Basically the client and server share their preferred cipher suites to compare and to choose.
 If you therefore have a preference concerning the cipher suites to use, you must set up your deployment to use only your preferred cipher suites.
 IG inherits the list of cipher suites from the underlying Java environment.

 The Java Secure Socket Extension (JSSE), part of the Java environment, provides security services that IG uses to secure connections.
 You can set security and system properties to configure the JSSE.
-For a list of properties you can use to customize the JSSE in Oracle Java, see the Customization section of the JSSE Reference Guide.
+For a list of properties you can use to customize the JSSE in Oracle Java, refer to the Customization section of the JSSE Reference guide.